 Since October 2009, the roles of Chairman and CEO have been held separately.
-John D. Ferguson serves as executive Chairman of the Board of Directors and is an employee of the Company, while Damon T. Hininger serves as President and CEO.
+John D. Ferguson currently serves as executive Chairman of the Board of Directors and is an employee of the Company, while Damon T. Hininger serves as President and CEO.
 Prior to October 2009, Mr. Ferguson served as our CEO.
+Mr. Ferguson has previously announced his intention to retire from the Board and is not standing for re-election at the Annual Meeting.
+The Board reviewed and discussed the Board leadership structure and the specific role and responsibilities of the Chairman of the Board and in February 2016 appointed Mr. Emkes to serve as Chairman of the Board, effective as of Mr. Ferguson's retirement at the Annual Meeting.

-The Board of Directors believes that the Company's current leadership structure is appropriate.
-Having Mr. Hininger serve as President and CEO, while retaining Mr. Ferguson as Chairman, helps us achieve important objectives.
+The Board of Directors believes that the Company's leadership structure is appropriate.
+Having Mr. Hininger serve as President and CEO, while Mr. Emkes will serve as independent Chairman, helps us achieve important objectives.
 Mr. Hininger is positioned to fully focus his energies on implementing our business strategy and administering our day-to-day affairs.
-Mr. Ferguson is positioned to draw on his relationships with existing Board members and his past experience as President and CEO to effectively discharge the duties of Chairman, while also serving as a resource to Mr. Hininger.
-In February 2015, Mr. Ferguson notified the Board that he expects to retire from the Board in 2016 and not stand for re-election at the 2016 annual meeting of the Company's stockholders.
-Over the course of the year, the Board will consider who should succeed Mr. Ferguson as Chairman of the Board.
+Mr. Emkes will be positioned to draw on his relationships with existing Board members and his past experience to effectively discharge the duties of Chairman, while also serving as a resource to Mr. Hininger.
+The Board of Directors considers many factors when determining how to best select the Chairman, including: familiarity with the Company and its business, proximity in location to the Company's headquarters, experience as a leader and consensus builder, willingness and availability to dedicate sufficient time to the Company and experience working with other public companies.